1. icon-arrow-left

 In emergencies, please call 911.

-CentraState Medical Center’s Emergency Department (ED) is a state-of-the-art, Level II emergency facility.
-Our highly trained emergency physicians and Magnet-recognized nursing team provide prompt, expert emergency care for patients of all ages — 24 hours a day, seven days a week.
+Atlantic Health CentraState Medical Center’s Emergency Department is a state-of-the-art, Level II emergency facility.
+Our highly-trained emergency physicians and Magnet-recognized nursing team provide prompt, expert emergency care for patients of all ages — 24 hours a day, seven days a week.

-CentraState is a certified Advanced Primary Stroke Center, as well as an accredited Chest Pain Center.
-Our Primary Stroke Center includes an on-site, 24/7 specialty-trained “Stroke Alert” response team to assess patients in the ED and initiate an immediate treatment protocol.
+Advanced Primary Stroke Center and Chest Pain Center: Our Primary Stroke Center includes an on-site, 24/7 specialty-trained “Stroke Alert” response team to assess patients in the emergency department and initiate an immediate treatment protocol.

 First Care Urgent Care: Receive treatment for non-life-threatening problems that could become worse without treatment, such as breathing problems, sprains, allergic reactions, lacerations or abdominal issues.
 Other services include: